-- From growth theory we learn that technical progress and employed population growth are key determinants of both the interest rate and the economic growth rate.
-Empirically, the effect on g is clearly stronger.
-Growth promoting policies that target TFP or employment growth may imply higher r, but their net effect on r g is clearly and robustly negative. - Demographic change does affect r g, although not all variables matter.
-We find no robust significant effects (neither statistically, nor economically) when the fraction of children or the fraction of young retirees (age 65 75) rises at the expense of the fraction of people at working age.
-For given life expectancy, however, a rising proportion of old retirees (75+) does imply a significant increase of r g in most of our regressions.
+of people at working age.
+For given life expectancy, however, a rising proportion of old retirees (75+) does imply a significant increase of r-g in most of our regressions.
 Whereas young retirees do not seem to save significantly less than people at working age, old retirees do.
 Only old retirees seem to dissave as predicted by lifecycle theory.
-Last but not least, all our results show a strong and very significant negative effect on r g from rising life expectancy.
-This finding is fully in line with the results of calibrated OLG models studying the effects of demographic change, but it has been neglected by earlier empirical work studying r g. - We obtain a highly significant negative coefficient on inequality (Gini) in all regressions explaining r g.
+Last but not least, all our results show a strong and very significant negative effect on r-g from rising life expectancy.
+This finding is fully in line with the results of calibrated OLG models studying the effects of demographic change, but it has been neglected by earlier empirical work studying r-g.

+- We obtain a highly significant negative coefficient on inequality (Gini) in all regressions explaining r-g.
 This observation is in line with findings in the literature that a more unequal income distribution raises aggregate savings and reduces the interest rate.
-Also this effect has been neglected by earlier empirical work on the interest growth difference. - All our regressions confirm that a rise in the public debt ratio does imply a higher r g.
-In most regressions, we also find that public asset purchases by the central bank reduce r - g.
+Also this effect has been neglected by earlier empirical work on the interest-growth difference. - All our regressions confirm that a rise in the public debt ratio implies a higher r-g.
+In most regressions, we also find that public asset purchases by the central bank reduce r-g.
 Our findings for the impact of changes in the primary balance, and for the existence of a threshold effect when public debt exceeds 90% of GDP, are less robust.
 The primary balance obtains the expected negative coefficient, but that coefficient is smaller than in existing literature and not always significant.
 We learn from our regressions that as soon as we control for employment growth, the primary balance loses a lot of its explanatory power.
-Public debt above 90% of GDP tends to raise r - g more than below 90%, but this difference is statistically significant in less than half of our regressions.

-Due to its direct effect on nominal GDP growth and its very slow impact on the implicit nominal interest rate, higher inflation has a robust favourable impact on public debt dynamics.
-If monetary policy makers respond to higher inflation by raising the short-term interest rate, this favourable impact will decline.
+Public debt above 90% of GDP tends to raise r-g more than below 90%, but this difference is statistically significant in less than half of our regressions. - Due to its direct effect on nominal GDP growth and its very slow impact on the implicit nominal interest rate, higher inflation has a robust favourable impact on public debt dynamics.
+However, if monetary policy makers react and raise the short-term interest rate to fight inflation, this favourable impact will be much smaller.